codezenn/echo-iris/README.md

 ./run.sh
 ```

-The `run.sh` wrapper auto-restarts the agent after Ctrl+C. To run the
+The `run.sh` wrapper auto restarts the agent after Ctrl+C. To run the
-script directly without auto-restart, use `python3 echo_iris_16gb.py` for
+script directly without auto restart, use `python3 echo_iris_16gb.py` for
 the production build or `python3 echo_iris_8gb.py` for the 8GB build.

 IRIS will play a startup sound, speak a greeting, and begin listening for